 Screenshot: a Scrum board in 'Plan' mode (click to enlarge) In Plan mode you can: An issue will only be visible in Plan mode if:

-Right-click selected issues (in GreenHopper 6.1.2 and later) to add them to a sprint, send them to the top/bottom of the backlog, view them in the JIRA Issue Navigator or perform Bulk Operations.
+Right-click selected issues to add them to a sprint, send them to the top/bottom of the backlog, export them to Excel, view them in the JIRA Issue Navigator, or perform

 Note that, by default, the Story Points field is only available to issues of type 'Story' or 'Epic' — you can change this as described in GreenHopper JIRA Configuration.